If Meat and Dairy Weren’t So Fragile, They’d Compete—Not Censor

 Trying to control the words used by plant-based companies—words the public already understands and embraces—is a desperate, short-sighted attempt to preserve a dying paradigm.

-But the tide has already turned.
+The change may not be linear, but it’s underway.
 Consumer demand is shifting, and younger generations are redefining what food—and food values—look like.

 And all the while, the animal-based meat, dairy, and egg companies are missing a golden opportunity to give customers what they want: animal-free versions that provide the fat, salt, flavor, familiarity, and texture without the cruelty, cholesterol, and climate change.